 After the solvent has been collected, it can be disposed of, or recycled for extraction and winterization.

 Now that we’ve explained the process, let’s look at some common tech used to accomplish this important process in manufacturing CBD extracts.

-A rotary evaporator, commonly referred to as a “rotovap,” may be the most common way to accomplish solvent removal in the hemp and cannabis industry.
+A rotary evaporator, commonly referred to as a “rotovap,” may be the most common way to accomplish solvent removal in the hemp industry.
 This form of equipment uses a large, rotating, round bottom flask, vacuum pump, heating bath, chilled condensation surface and collecting flask.

 The vacuum pump is necessary to reduce the boiling point of solvents like ethanol as to prevent cannabinoid damage with higher temperatures.
 The ethanol boiling point is roughly 78.2℃ compared to a relative boiling point of 160-180℃ for CBD making it easier to volatilize the solvent fully and leave an oil consisting primarily of cannabinoids and terpenes.